Top 18 Reasons Why Your Troy Bilt Lawn Mower Won’t Start

 Fix: Replace the Fuel Pump

-If this is the case, you need to replace your fuel pump.
+If you are encountering such symptoms, it’s likely time to replace your fuel pump.

 Issue #7: Plugged Fuel Filter

-One reason that your lawnmower won’t start is because of a plugged fuel filter.
-As the filter prevents debris and dirt in your fuel tank, it may get clogged over time.
+A common reason your lawnmower might refuse to start is due to a clogged fuel filter.
+This filter is essential as it prevents debris and dirt from entering your fuel tank, but it can become clogged over time.

 Fix: Replace Fuel Filter